-NOTE: Performance Center Web Client is also fully integrated into DBArtisan, which means that a DBA can view the new Web Client from within DBArtisan and monitor all the datasources that are registered with Performance Center.
+Performance Center Web Client is also fully integrated into DBArtisan, which means that a DBA can view the new Web Client from within DBArtisan and monitor all the datasources that are registered with Performance Center.

-To access the Web Client from a Performance Center client or server machine, on the Toolbar>View>Web Client.
+To access the Web Client from a Performance Center client or server machine, on the main menu click View>Web Client.
+The Web Client opens as a tabbed view in the Performance Center application.